Fresh water resources Ukraine

 - Zone of all consumers’ restriction.
 To provide for needs of inhabitants, limits and schedules for strict water supply are established.

-Under climate change scenarios that lead to decreased Dnieper water discharge, the quality of surface waters may deteriorate.
-Therefore, bearing in mind the present high level of Dnieper water contamination, underground deep water horizons are recommended for near future water use to meet the demands for drinking water (1).
+Under climate change scenarios that lead to decreased Dnipro water discharge, the quality of surface waters may deteriorate.
+Therefore, bearing in mind the present high level of Dnipro water contamination, underground deep water horizons are recommended for near future water use to meet the demands for drinking water (1).

 Managed aquifer recharge